Jain-Pranjal/JustLink/CONTRIBUTING.md

 We appreciate contributions in the following areas:

 - **Bug Fixes**: Help fix any issues found in the project.
-Check the [open issues](https://github.com/Jain-Pranjal/Pagr/issues) for details.
+Check the [open issues](https://github.com/Jain-Pranjal/JustLink/issues) for details.
-- **Features**: Add new features to enhance the functionality of Pagr.
+- **Features**: Add new features to enhance the functionality of JustLink.
     - For example, improving the UI by adding the themes.
     - Integration with additional third-party services.
-- **UI/UX Enhancements**: Improve the user interface, accessibility, and design of the Pagr application.
+- **UI/UX Enhancements**: Improve the user interface, accessibility, and design of the JustLink application.
 - **Documentation**: Help improve the documentation by fixing typos, improving readability, or adding missing information.

 ---

 ## Code of Conduct